BitcoinDesign/Guide/guide/case-studies/wallet-scrutiny.md

 - **Security experts**: People with technical knowledge as to what it entails to look at the code of a wallet and determine if it is reproducible

-- **Wallet Providers**: A wallet provider is an entity or organization that offers services and tools for individuals and businesses to store, manage, and transact with cryptocurrencies and digital assets.
+- **Wallet providers**: A wallet provider is an entity or organization that offers services and tools for individuals and businesses to store, manage, and transact with cryptocurrencies and digital assets.
 These providers offer various types of wallets, including software wallets, hardware wallets, and online wallets, to cater to different preferences and security needs.

 One of the goals of the redesign was to ensure that the website served the needs of these 3 user groups

-#### 4. Baseline Testing
+#### 4. Baseline testing

 We started off by looking at the current user experience.
 To understand how people were using the website, we decided to sit down with them and provide them with a task to complete on the website itself.
 This would reveal the main friction points in the website as well as how the website is used by people.
 To do this we decided to do some [usability testing](https://docs.google.com/document/d/1qgRNRS89crQMPPmMQPyuSxh4pu8J55a0u-fdTWhbnOg/edit#heading=h.jp30k554ssst).